Mini Prosciutto with Melon Appetizer Cups

 Disclosure: I was paid by Columbia Crest Winery to develop this recipe to pair with their wine, to photograph the recipe, post it on my blog and promote it on social media.
 They also provided me with wine to help develop the recipe and determine a good pairing.
 All opinions are my own.

-10 Responses to “Mini Prosciutto and Melon Cups with Columbia Crest Pinot Gris”
+10 Responses to “Mini Prosciutto with Melon Appetizer Cups”

 - Asian Oven-Baked Risotto